-- Management fees are waived for college students for 4 years who register with a .edu email.
-After 4 years, students may have saved up and earned a substantial amount of money.
+- Management fees are waived (for four years) for college students who register with a .edu email.
+After four years, students may have saved up and earned a substantial amount of money.

 - Acorns automatically takes spare “change” from every single purchase and invests it.
 With each purchase, Acorns rounds up to the nearest dollar and allows you to invest it.
-As it is automatic, you won’t have to do much work and it is saving you lots of time and money.
+As it is automatic, you won’t have to do much work, saving you lots of time and money.

 - Low minimum of $5 to start investing into one of the prebuilt portfolios.

-- Cashback when you use a card, from a company that Acorns is partnered with, linked to Acorns.
+- Cashback when you use a card linked to Acorns to purchase from a partnered company.

 Acorns – Cons

-- Quite high management fees of $1 a month for an Acorns Core taxable investment account, $2 a month for Acorns Later, an IRA account, and $3 a month for Acorns Spend, the checking account and debit card offering, which includes the investment accounts.
+- Management fees are quite high – $1 a month for an Acorns Core taxable investment account, $2 a month for Acorns Later, an IRA account, and $3 a month for Acorns Spend, the checking account and debit card offering, which includes the investment accounts.

-- You have a choice of 5 portfolios and all of them are smaller than average robo-advisor portfolios
+- Limited investment options.
+You have a choice of 5 portfolios, and all of them are smaller than average robo-advisor portfolios.

-Stockpile is unique because you are able to give stocks to others as a gift.
-You can make your own wishlist of stocks and share it with others.
-Stockpile also makes it easy to get started by requiring a low minimum of just $5, and also by allowing the purchase of fractional shares.
+Stockpile is unique because you’re able to give stocks to others as a gift.
+In addition, you can make your wishlist of stocks and share it with others.
+Stockpile also makes it easy to get started by requiring a low minimum of just $5 and allowing the purchase of fractional shares.

 Stockpile – Pros

-- You can buy and receive gift cards (starting at $5 and going to $100) that allow you to purchase specific stocks, some of which are Apple, Google, Amazon, Berkshire Hathaway, Disney, Microsoft, McDonald’s, and even Bitcoin Investment Trust
+- You can buy and receive gift cards (starting at $5 and going to $100) that allow you to purchase specific stocks, including Apple, Google, Amazon, Berkshire Hathaway, Disney, Microsoft, McDonald’s, and even Bitcoin Investment Trust.

-- There are no monthly or annual fees, only a very low trading fee of only $0.99 for each trade
+- There are no monthly or annual fees, only a low trading fee of $0.99 for each trade.

 Stockpile – Cons